yachoukh/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

     > **Note:** You can optionally choose whether the on-premises virtual machines should be automatically shut down before migration to minimize data loss.
 Either setting will work for this lab.

-3. The migration process will start
+3. The migration process will start.

     ![Screenshot showing 3 VM migration notifications.](Images/Exercise3/migrate-3.png)